Home Education UK

 Since December 2003 a father who appears on the birth certificate, regardless of marital status at the time of the birth automatically has parental responsibility.

 The way this works is that both parties have parental responsibility and can exercise it unilaterally.
-So, providing there are no court orders specifically saying that you cannot do so, either parent can send in a de-registration letter without needing the other parent's consent, in the same way as one parent can consent unilaterally to medical treatment on behalf of their child.
+So, providing there are no court orders specifically saying that one or other parent cannot do so, either parent can send in a de-registration letter without needing the other parent's consent, in the same way as one parent can consent unilaterally to medical treatment on behalf of their child.

 The other parent could then seek to challenge the decision to remove the child from school by applying for a specific issue order.
 This would be an issue between the two parents and the court, it would not alter the validity of the origional de-registration letter as far as the school or local authority are concerned.

-If your child is attending a private school funded by yourself, then you deregister in the usual way.
+If your child is attending a private school funded by yourself, then you deregister in the usual way, even if the school is a special school (see below).
 The head teacher should inform your LA that the child is no longer attending the school but many fail to do so.

-If your child is attending a designated Special Needs school arranged by the LA, then you need consent to deregister (Education (Pupil Registration) Regulation 8(2) 2006).
+If your child is attending a designated Special Needs school arranged and paid for by the LA, then you need consent to deregister (Education (Pupil Registration) Regulation 8(2) 2006).
 This includes any state special needs school and any independent special needs school arranged by the LA.

 A decision by the LA should be prompt.
 Refusals must be properly considered and with very good reason which should be given to the parents.
 Refusals are rare and can be challenged in court.
 In the unlikely circumstances of a parent being refused permission to home educate I strongly suggest you see a lawyer competent in dealing with home education issues.
 It should be noted that refusals are exceedingly rare.
 In most cases of my experience requests for deregistration are gratefully received as it removes the burden of providing expensive education from the LA.